Hainault Forest

 Chiasmia clathrata

-This smallish macro-moth has several named forms and subspecies.
-The ground colour ranges from white to yellow.
-Its larvae feed on members of the Pea family such as Clover, Trefoil and Lucerne.
+This relatively small macro-moth has various named forms and subspecies.
+The ground colour varies from white to yellow.
+Its larvae feed on plants in the Pea family, including Clover, Trefoil, and Lucerne.

 #